ADKA2006/DSA-Full_Structures-Algorithms/CPP_DSA/README.md

                     |---->FixedSizeStackApp (for demo purpose - for each data type as and when required)
             |---->Queue.hpp
                     |---->QueueApp.hpp  (for demo purpose - for each data type as and when required)
+            |---->PriorityQueue.hpp
+                    |---->PriorityQueueApp.hpp  (for demo purpose - for each data type as and when required)
 '''

 A header file **Data Structure Name**.hpp is present which implements the logic for the Data Structure.